 Course Title Industrial Training

 Course Code IT4226

 Credit Value 6 (600 notional hours for industrial training)

+Objective

-To provide hands-on experience in an IT related industry
+To provide hands-on ex sperience in an IT related industry

+Intended Learning C Dutcomes

-- solve problems by themselves
+• solve problems by v themselves

-- take part in a team to complete a task
+• take part in a team to complete a task

-- decide the career goals
+• decide the career goals

-- build their own professional collaboration
+• build their own professional collaboration

-- adapt to the industrial setting with experience
+$\bullet$ adapt to the industrial setting with experience

+Contents

-- The student should get a placement opportunity in an industry where IT is the main field and follow minimum six months training. - The student who placed in an industry should be assigned an IT related task under the guidance of an industrial supervisor. - The students will be assigned a supervisor from the department of physical science - The student should participate in the usual daily activity of the industry. - The weekly diary should be maintained and signed by the supervisor assigned. - A set of lecturers from the department visits to the industry to monitor the students' performance during the training period at least one time. - The student needs to submit a final report and do a presentation at the end of this training.
+ld get a placement opportunity in an industry where IT is d follow minimum six months training.

+• The student who placed in an industry should be assigned an IT related task under the guidance of an industrial supervisor.

+• The students will be assigned a supervisor from the department of physical

+- The students will be assigned a supervisor from the department of physical science - The student should participate in the usual daily activity of the industry. - The weekly diary should be maintained and signed by the supervisor assigned. - A set of lecturers from the department visits to the industry to monitor the students' performance during the training period at least one time. - The student needs to submit a final report and do a presentation at the end of this training.